Skip to content

 Description

-We create a custom MySQL time series query that reads data from a table in our MySQL database and formats the result set in a way that Grafana can use as a time series result set, and present that data in a graph along with the ability to filter that data using the Grafana user interface time filter drop down.
+We create a custom MySQL time series query that reads data from a table in our MySQL database and formats the result in a way that Grafana can use in a time series visualization, along with the ability to filter that data using the time filter drop down.

 The collector that we've installed on our database is running several queries every 10 minutes and one of those queries is